 For those of us living here, these tours offer more than just facts; they provide the "why" behind the city.
 Understanding the struggle for a theatre building or the fight for women’s education in the 19th century changes how you view the statues you pass every day.
 It transforms Shumen from a collection of concrete and stone into a living map of the Bulgarian Enlightenment.

-How long does the pedestrian art tour take?
+How much does the tour cost?